mxwlf/wolfvim/README.md

 # wolfvim
-Decided to reorganize my neovim configuration and while at it, share it with the world.
+Decided to reorganize my neovim configuration and while at it, share it to the world.